bloominstituteoftechnology/Sprint-Challenge--Graphs/README.md

 # Sprint Challenge: Graphs

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored Graphs.
 During this Sprint, you studied breadth and depth first traversals and searches along with random graphs.
-There are two parts to this sprint challenge:

- * `graph_shortest_path`: For this part, you'll be extending the functionality of the breadth-first-search traversal algorithm we worked on so that it's able to find the shortest path between two input graph nodes.
-You'll find further instructions in the README in the directory.
+You are provided with a pre-generated graph consisting of 500 rooms.

- * `graph_social_network`: You have been given skeleton code for a very simple social network.
-You will be filling out a function that shows a user every other user in their extended friend network and the chain of friendships that link them.
-For testing purposes, you will also be writing a function that creates a large number of users and creates a random distribution of friendships between them.
+You are responsible for filling `traversalPath` with directions that, when walked in order, will visit every room on the map at least once.

 ## Instructions